Harrogate International Festivals: Spiegeltent & Children's Festival

 A week-long festival of club classics, soul and jazz is housed in a Spiegeltent on Crescent Gardens in Harrogate.
 The venue is transformed through the day to house a Children's Festival featuring arts, music, science and literature that traditionally takes place during May and June.

 Outdoor Work

 HIF claims to have a reputation for bringing major outdoor installations to Harrogate.
-Large scale projects include, Cie Carabosse Fire Garden – 2016, Pentalum Luminarium by Architects of Air – 2018, Museum of the Moon by Luke Jerram – 2019 & In Memorium by Luke Jerram in 2021.
+Large scale projects include, Cie Carabosse Fire Garden – 2016, Pentalum Luminarium by Architects of Air – 2018, Museum of the Moon by Luke Jerram – 2019 and In Memorium by Luke Jerram in 2021.

 In October 2021, a temporary sound and light art installation, celebrating Harrogate's 450 year spa heritage, was installed next to the Royal Pump Room Museum in the town.
-Entitled '1571 The Water That Made Us' the installation was a collaboration between sound and light artists, Dan Fox, and James Bawn and HIF.
+Entitled '1571 The Water That Made Us', the installation was a collaboration between sound and light artists, Dan Fox, and James Bawn and HIF.